miroslavvergov/VehicleRentalSystem/README.md

 The project is organized into several main directories and subdirectories:

 - **/src**: Contains all source code files for the application.
-  - **/miro/task**: Root package for the application.
+- **/<project_name>**: Root package for the application (replace `<project_name>` with the actual name of your project).
   - **Main.java**: Entry point of the application.
   - **/exceptions**: Custom exception classes for handling specific errors.
-      - *Exception classes such as InvalidActualReturnDateException, InvalidReservationEndDateException, InvalidReservationStartDateException, and SameDateReturnException.*
+    - Exception classes such as InvalidActualReturnDateException, InvalidReservationEndDateException, InvalidReservationStartDateException, and SameDateReturnException.
   - **/factories**: Factory classes for creating data collectors.
     - **DataCollectorFactory.java**: Factory to instantiate DataCollector instances based on input.
   - **/helpers**: Utility classes to assist with calculations and logic.
     - **/invoice**: Helper class for generating invoices.
       - **Invoice.java**: Constructs and prints invoices based on rental details.
     - **/insurance**: Helper class for calculating insurance costs.
       - **Insurance.java**: Computes daily insurance costs based on vehicle and customer details.
     - **/rental**: Helper class for calculating rental costs.
       - **RentalCost.java**: Computes daily rental costs based on vehicle type and rental duration.
   - **/models**: Contains all data models used in the application.
     - **/customer**: Classes representing customer details.
       - **Customer.java**: Stores information about a customer including name, age, and driving experience.
     - **/rental**: Classes related to rental information.
       - **RentalInfo.java**: Record for storing reservation and return dates, and rental durations.
     - **/vehicle**: Classes representing different types of vehicles.
       - **Vehicle.java**: Base class for all vehicle types.
       - **/impl**: Implementations of specific vehicle types.
         - **Car.java**: Represents a car with additional properties like safety rating.
         - **CargoVan.java**: Represents a cargo van with specific insurance rates based on driver experience.
         - **Motorcycle.java**: Represents a motorcycle with specific insurance rates based on rider age.
   - **/utils**: Utility classes and processors used throughout the application.
     - **/collectors**: Interfaces and implementations for collecting user input.
       - **DataCollector.java**: Interface for collecting various types of data.
       - **/impl**: Implementations of data collectors for customers, vehicles, and rental information.
         - **CustomerDataCollector.java**: Collects customer details like name, age, and driving experience.
         - **RentalInfoDataCollector.java**: Collects rental details such as reservation dates and actual return date.
         - **VehicleDataCollector.java**: Collects vehicle details such as type and specifications.
+      - **DateFormatter.java**: Utility class for date formatting.
+      - **DecimalFormatter.java**: Utility class for formatting decimal numbers.
+    - **/processors**: Utility classes for data processing.
       - **DateProcessor.java**: Utility class for date validation and manipulation.

 ## Usage

 1. **Setup**: Clone the repository and ensure Java and an IDE are installed.